 Thieves made off with a storage device containing names, addresses, cell phone numbers, some birth dates, and some email addresses for some high profile German citizens.
 Luckily the stolen device did not contain any financial details like credit cards or bank accounts.

 The big unknown

-The above information does not include any of the 1,800-plus data breaches where it is unknown how many records were at risk of being stolen or possibly lost.
-Currently, there is not any legislation in place requiring mandatory reporting of data breach details.
-Not reporting a breach can lead to lawsuits from affected users, so most companies do report when they have been hacked or lose some information.
+The new General Data Protection Regulation (GDPR) in the EU includes a requirement that companies report data breaches (that meet certain criteria) within 72 hours.
+While there is a California state law that pertains to data breach reporting, there is no federal legislation in place requiring mandatory reporting of data breach details.
+However, not reporting a breach can lead to lawsuits from affected users, so most companies do report when they discover they have been hacked or lose some information.

-However, the amount of information reported is entirely left up to the reporting company, even to the point of just admitting that there was a breach with no details as to what data or even how much data was at risk of being accessed by unauthorized individuals.
-Over 1,800 companies have opted to not report how much of the data entrusted to them has been leaked or even how many of their customers may be at risk.
+Although, the amount of information reported is entirely left up to the reporting company, even to the point of just admitting that there was a breach with no details as to what data or even how much data was at risk of being accessed by unauthorized individuals.
+According to Privacy Rights Clearinghouse, thousands of companies have opted not to report how much of the data entrusted to them has been leaked or even how many of their customers may be at risk.

 Now factor in the knowledge that some of these companies are collecting information without first informing subjects of their data mining that their information is being loaded into a database.
 Any retail outlet that a person walks into collects information on what they look at, pick up, purchase, and leave their store with.
 Match that data to facial recognition from the security cameras, as well as the information received from the point-of-sale system, and they have an identity to attach to that data entry.